-Waiting until six months will be easier because you can use soft finger foods or mashed foods (there is no need to puree) and there is no need to sterilise bowls and spoons.
+Waiting until six months to introduce solids foods is recommended, and it will be safer for you baby and easier as you can use soft finger foods or mashed foods (there is no need to puree) and there is no need to sterilise bowls and spoons.

 As your baby grows so does their stomach.
 When you start to give your baby solid food, you should be giving "me sized" portions, some people suggest using the baby's fist as a guide for how much they need.